 Whenever a programming language is object-oriented (be it fully or partially), it is considered to be adaptable.
 This means that the language is fast and efficient, thus being able to compete for the “best programming language” spot (as arbitrary as it may be).
 In the case of C VS C++, C++ focuses on objects and data, instead of actions and logic (which is often historically the case).
 Object-oriented programming allows the language to focus on the objects themselves, ignoring some of the less-important details along the way.

-In most other cases, C++ is actually really similar to C. They are both lightweight, have manual memory management and can be used to code almost everything.
+In most other cases, C++ is similar to C. They are both lightweight, have manual memory management and can be used to code almost everything.

 With that said, you should now have a better understanding of both programming languages in question.
-Now, let’s talk about some of the main criteria that we’ll be using to compare C VS C++.
+Now, let’s talk about some of the main criteria that we’ll be using to compare the mentioned coding languages.

 Speed is undeniably one of the most important features of a programming language.
 Whether we’d be talking about C++ or Python, speed is always going to be one of the main focus points.
 And this isn’t without a good reason, either!

-In recent times, there has been a lot of discussions concerning the topic of “speed” when it comes to programming languages.
+In recent times, there has been a lot of discussions concerning the topic of “speed” when it comes to C vs C++ programming languages.
 It is widely accepted that a good programming language has to be able to work fast – both to save time and to be as efficient as possible.
 On the other hand, however, many senior programmers state that the speed of a programming language isn’t as important as it used to be, let’s say, 10 years ago.
-Nowadays, modern processors are able to compensate for a slower coding language.
-The statistics don’t lie, however – the most commonly used programming languages are known to be (among other things) really fast.
+Nowadays, modern processors can compensate for a slower coding language.
+The statistics don’t lie, however – the most commonly used programming languages are known to be (among other things) fast.

-First of all, at least when it comes to the field of programming, popularity does actually signify quality.
+In a comparison between C vs C++, popularity is one of the key indicators.
+When it comes to the field of programming, popularity does signify quality.
 If a programming language is popular, it will most likely be, well… good.
 Since the field of programming is constantly developing and changing, serious developers and programmers do not have the time or the motivation to go around catching the latest trends.
 Because of this, only the truly useful and efficient programming languages make it to the top.

 I’ve already mentioned this at the beginning of this C VS C++ comparison article, but different programming languages offer different salaries.
 The difference itself usually depends on a few key things – the difficulty of the language, its usefulness, and popularity, whether or not the company that you’re trying to work in uses the language frequently or not, etc. And while it is true that programming is a field with great salaries in general, the difference in pay (depending on the programming languages in question) can still be rather big.